visgl/react-map-gl/examples/exhibit-webpack/README.md

 strict minimum.

-You should keep in mind that it is a development configuration, and probably should be tweaked a bit for production optimization, there is plenty ressources on the subject and are not in the scope of this example.
+You should keep in mind that it is a development configuration, and probably should be tweaked a bit for production optimization.
+There are plenty of resources on the subject and it is not in the scope of this example.